NadiDami/CrowdHailer.github.io/_drafts/ddd/repos.md

 ```

 ### Design overkill
 This example repository does everything that is required of it.
 Despite that it fails on being elegant code in a few places.
-The line `entity.record.save` fails the good advice of Demeter.
-It is also implicity dependant on the `User Record` and `User`.
+The line `entity.record.save` goes against the good advice of Demeter.
+It is also implicity dependent on the `User::Record` and `User` classes.
 There are ways to get fix some of those design complaints.
-If you would like to see how have a look at [Lotus Model]() or [Ruby Object Mapper (ROM)]().
-BUT in all the projects where I have employed a repository I have not gone much further than the code shown above.
-As this series is all about well designed code and the benefits that can be got from doing the right thing, so why do I stop here.
+If you would like to see some of these solutions have a look at [Lotus Model]() or [Ruby Object Mapper (ROM)]().
+However in all the projects where I have employed a repository I have not gone much further than the code shown in the example.
+As this series is all about well designed code and the benefits that can be got from doing the right thing, the question is why did I stop here.

 To make a generic repository that can be backed by a sequel backend or an in memory backend is complex.
 It requires adapters and an in memory implementation of storage.
-If queries are sophisticated then it seams like semantics of them needs to be reproduced at every level under the repository.
+If queries are sophisticated then the in memory adapter needs to support a similar set of queries.

+Creating a generic query interface when I might never use it is overkill and I choose to stick with the bad code.
+The saving grace with this dirty code that is contained in the repository.

-So i don't do it I stick with the bad code.
-However the dirty code that is rather closely tied to the semantics of sequel queries is contained it is in the repository class only.
-The repository cannot be tested without the database in place, BUT the repository is all about the database.
-These tests are slower BUT as the repository is limited to a single responsibility the number of tests are small.
+Another reason to create generic adapter to the database is to allow testing without the database in place.
+As show in the previous post I can test entities without a database by replacing the record objects with simple openstructs.
+This means the repository cannot be tested without the database, but the repository is all about the database.
+These tests are slower yet their number of tests are small because the repository is focused in handling only queries on the collection.

-If I want to change my storage mechanism I may need to write a brand new repository, this is going to be a bit of work.
-It wont be too much work tho that I feel it prevents me from changing the database.
-In reality the database will rarely change, knowing which battles to pick is part of a pragmatic approach to programming.
-As ROM and lotus model mature I might find myself using these and getting the separation I currently lack.
-However to build it myself, not a worthwhile use of time.
+In reality I have found this level of sophistication in the repository a good compromise between isolated code and building adapters that might never be used.
+As ROM or lotus model mature I might find myself using these and getting the isolation I have currently traded away.
+However to build it myself is not a worthwhile use of time.

+*Have you tried using the repository pattern or perhaps employ the datamapper pattern.
+Let me know in the comments below.*

+The next post will be the last and introduce interactors.
+Then we can finally mate our domain model with the framework of choice and make our program available to the world.

 http://smashingboxes.com/ideas/domain-logic-in-rails